Athletic Bilbao signing policy: History

-In the first decade of their existence Athletic selected English players for the team, but since 1912 they have adhered to a policy of allowing only players born in the Basque Country or who learned their football skills at a Basque club to play for them.
-The motto used to describe the reasoning behind it is Con cantera y afición, no hace falta importación (English: "with home-grown talent and local support, there's no need for imports").
+In the first decade of their existence, Athletic selected English players for the team but since 1912, they have adhered to a policy of allowing only players born in the Basque Country or who learned their football skills at a Basque club to play for them.
+The rhyming motto used to describe the reasoning behind it is Con cantera y afición, no hace falta importación (English: "with home-grown talent and local support, there's no need for imports").

-In 1911 a dispute occurred between Athletic Bilbao and fellow Basque club Real Sociedad regarding the former fielding ineligible English players in the 1911 Copa del Rey; they had also employed the services of several (non-Basque) players from Atlético Madrid which was then a branch of the Bilbao club.
-This led to the Royal Spanish Football Federation introducing a rule for the next year's competition that all players must be Spanish citizens.
+In 1911, a dispute occurred between Athletic Bilbao and fellow Basque club Real Sociedad regarding the former fielding ineligible English players in the 1911 Copa del Rey; they had also employed the services of several (non-Basque) players from Atlético Madrid which was then a branch of the Bilbao club.
+The dispute led to the Royal Spanish Football Federation introducing a rule for the next year's competition that all players must be Spanish citizens.
 As a large proportion of the players in that early era were Basque, relying on locals was no impediment to Athletic and they chose to maintain that approach even when the regulations were relaxed some years later.
+English forward Andrew Veitch (who was not part of the 1911 protest as he had already played for the club in the previous year's competition) played and scored in the final and is known as the last foreigner to make a competitive appearance for Athletic outside the boundaries of their own criteria.

 The policy is not written into the Athletic Bilbao rulebook but specific criteria were added to the club's upgraded website in 2008; the approach has become a philosophy of the club in order to promote local players under the cantera (homegrown) system.
 The policy also extends to Athletic's reserves, their farm team CD Basconia, their youth teams and their women's football department.
 It does not apply to the coaching staff, with managers from England, Hungary, Germany, France and Argentina among those to have led the team at various times.